-Principle Reporting/Disclosure Explanation of compliance 11 The governing body should govern risk in a way that supports the organisation in setting and achieving its strategic objectives Nature and extent of risks and opportunities the organisation is willing to take, without compromising sensitive information Overview of arrangement for governing and managing risk Key areas of focus, including objectives, key risks, undue/unexpected/unusual risks and risks taken outside of risk tolerance levels Actions taken to monitor effectiveness of risk management Planned areas of future focus Refer to integrated report - risk management - comply.
-Enterprise wide risk management system in place.
-12 The governing body should govern technology and information in a way that supports the organisation setting and achieving its strategic objectives Overview of arrangements for governing and managing technology and information Key areas of focus, including objectives, changes in policy, acquisitions and remedial actions taken Actions taken to monitor effectiveness of technology and information Planned areas of future focus Audit and Risk committee reviews all activities.
+Principle Reporting/Disclosure Explanation of compliance 11 The governing body should govern risk in a way that supports the organisation in setting and achieving its strategic objectives t supports the organisation in and achieving its strategic Overview of arrangement for governing and managing risk 12 The governing body should govern technology and information in a way that supports the organisation setting and achieving its strategic objectives Overview of arrangements for governing and managing technology and information Key areas of focus, including objectives, changes in policy, acquisitions and remedial actions taken Actions taken to monitor effectiveness of technology and information Planned areas of future focus Audit and Risk committee reviews all activities.
 IT steering committee with two subcommittees established and governed by its Charter.
 The primary duties of the IT steering committees are to optimise the total investment in Technology and Information systems.
-The main objectives are: Approval of IT business strategies Approval of the IT risk and audit approaches Ensure that IT best practices and trends are implemented.
+The main objectives are: Approval of IT business strategies.
+Approval of IT business strategies.
+Approval of the IT risk and audit approaches.
+Ensure that IT best practices and trends are implemented.
 All major IT Investments are approved by the Board.
-Periodic, independent assurance, received on the effectiveness of technology and information , including outsourcing 13 The governing body should govern compliance with applicable laws and adopted, non-binding rules, codes and standards in a way that supports the organisation being ethical and a good corporate citizen Overview of arrangements for governing and managing compliance Key areas of focus Actions taken to monitor effectiveness of compliance management Planned areas of future focus Material/repeated regulatory penalties, sanctions/fines for non-compliance with statutory obligations Details of monitoring and compliance inspections by environmental regulators, findings of non-compliance with environmental laws, or criminal sanctions and prosecutions for such non-compliance A Social and Ethics committee monitors the various areas of applicable laws, rules, codes and standards and reports the areas reviewed and its findings in the financial year in its report included in the integrated report.
-Should there be areas where compliance inspections by environmental regulators release a finding, this finding will be published in the Sustainability Report which forms part of the integrated report.
+Periodic, independent assurance, received on the effectiveness of technology and information, including outsourcing.
+13 The governing body should govern compliance with applicable laws and adopted, non-binding rules, codes and standards in a way that supports the organisation being ethical and a good corporate citizen Overview of arrangements for governing and managing compliance Key areas of focus Actions taken to monitor effectiveness of compliance management Planned areas of future focus Material/repeated regulatory penalties, sanctions/fines for non-compliance with statutory obligations Details of monitoring and compliance inspections by environmental regulators, findings of non-compliance with environmental laws, or criminal sanctions and prosecutions for such non-compliance A Social and Ethics committee monitors the various areas of applicable laws, rules, codes and standards and reports the areas reviewed and its findings in the financial year in its report included in the integrated report.
+Should there be areas where compliance inspections by environmental regulators release a finding, this finding will be published in the ESG report which forms part of the integrated report.